romainsacchi/carculator/docs/modeling.rst

 use.
-For example, should a BEV enter the fleet in Poland in 2020, most LCA models of passenger vehicles would use the electricity mix for Poland corresponding to that year, which corresponds to the row of the year 2020 in Table 24, based on ENTSO-E's TYNDP 2020 projections (National Trends scenario) [38]_. ``carculator`` calculates instead the average electricity mix obtained from distributing the annual kilometers driven along the vehicle lifetime, assuming an equal number of kilometers is driven each year.
-Therefore, with a lifetime of 200,000 km and an annual mileage of 12,000 kilometers, the projected electricity mixes to consider between 2020 and 2035 for Poland are shown in Table
+For example, should a BEV enter the fleet in Poland in 2020, most LCA models of passenger vehicles would use the electricity mix for Poland corresponding to that year, which corresponds to the row of the year 2020 in :ref:`Table 24 <table-24>`, based on ENTSO-E's TYNDP 2020 projections (National Trends scenario) :cite:`ct-1120`. ``carculator`` calculates instead the average electricity mix obtained from distributing the annual kilometers driven along the vehicle lifetime, assuming an equal number of kilometers is driven each year.
+Therefore, with a lifetime of 200,000 km and an annual mileage of 12,000 kilometers, the projected electricity mixes to consider between 2020 and 2035 for Poland are shown in :ref:`Table 24 <table-24>`.
-24. Using the kilometer-distributed average of the projected mixes between 2020 and 2035 results in the electricity mix presented in the last row of Table 24.
+Using the kilometer-distributed average of the projected mixes between 2020 and 2035 results in the electricity mix presented in the last row of :ref:`Table 24 <table-24>`.
 The difference in terms of technology contribution and unitary GHG-intensity between the electricity mix of 2020 and the electricity mix based on the annual kilometer distribution is significant (-23%).
 The merit of this approach ultimately depends on